Dishwashers, Electrical, Small Appliances

 Why is my disposal humming?

-Generally, a garbage disposal that is humming is caused by a blockage that is preventing the blades from spinning.
+Generally, a humming garbage disposal is caused by a blockage preventing the blades from spinning.
 When the blades can’t rotate, the disposal can seize, overheat, trip the thermal overload switch, and risk damage to the motor or gearbox.

 Can I use a garbage disposal with a septic tank?

-When you use a garbage disposal, the solids in your septic tank will rise which can clog the tank or leaching field.
+When you use a garbage disposal, the solids in your septic tank will rise, clogging the tank or leaching field.
 Over time, this can lead to complete septic failure.
 Using garbage disposal with a septic system will require more frequent professional pumping and cleanout.